seandogg/seandogg.github.io/_posts/2017-03-25-how-i-became-a-web-developer.markdown

 In 2002 I was a student in the journalism department at CSU Long Beach.
 Luckily the university had the foresight to see the inevitable demise of the printed newspaper.
 We were encouraged to study **html** and **css** in addition to the regular curricula of **design**, **copy editing**, **writing** and **investigative journalism**.

 By 2004 newspaper sales were crashing and we began relying on the web for our daily information.
-Twitter wasn't even invented yet.
+Twitter hadn't even been invented yet.

 {% include image-small.html url="/images/travelin-1.jpg" description="Surf bum" %}

 ### Travel Days

-I was reluctant to find full-time work in the journalism world, and instead, I set about living my 20s doing the dirtbag surf/travel thing, spending half my year **lifeguarding in Huntington Beach** and the other half **traveling to Indonesia, Mexico, Central America, Canada or some other far away land**.
+I set about living my 20s on the road, living out of a surfboard bag and spending half my year **lifeguarding in Huntington Beach** and the other half **traveling to Indonesia, Mexico, Central America, Canada or some other interesting place**.

 I continued dabbling in **html** and **css** while traveling.
 I did it for fun really.
-I'd grown up with computers so I knew my way around the machine.
-I'd make blogs with my travel photos & writing, publish content and stories in **surf magazines** and write trip reports on forums.
+I'd grown up with computers so I knew my way around a machine.
+I'd make blogs with travel photos & writings, publish content and stories in **surf magazines** and write trip reports.
 I generally messed around on **Blogger**.
 Nothing serious.

 ---

 ### Making stuff for other people

 Things began getting a bit more professional in 2005.
 That was when I created my first (real) website for a local non-profit.
 I built it with Adobe DreamWeaver.
-The site launched without any major issues and it was my first project that wasn't a blogger site or a custom myspace profile.
+The site launched successfully and was my first project that wasn't a blogger site or a custom myspace profile.
 It was straight-up code!
 No CMS.

-After creating that site, I was soon offered a few other jobs to create a websites for other people via word-of-mouth.
+After creating that site, I was soon offered a few other jobs by word-of-mouth to create other websites.
 When I began saying **yes** all the time is things went south. **After a year or so, I was overwhelmed**.
 It wasn't the code, it was the business of coding.

 **I had zero business skills.**